-A dear friend of mine told me the other day that she couldn’t understand how I was able to write.
+A dear friend of mine told me the other day that she couldn’t understand how I could write.

-“I just sit down at my computer and, well, eventually I start writing,” I told her.
+“I just sit down at my computer and, well, eventually I write,” I told her.

 I replied, “Well, it’s not always fun.”